How to Find a Lawyer and Other Legal Resources in WA State

 Will order fee payment in certain contract cases.

-Will order fee payment in cases where health care providers have released medical records without patient consent.
+Will order fee payment in cases where medical records were released without patient consent.

 Note: In family law cases, your lawyer may be willing to file a motion asking the court to order the other party to pay your lawyer’s fees, if the other party is financially able to do so.
-If the other party ignores the order, you will be responsible for paying your lawyer while that plays out in court.
+If the other party ignores the order, you will still be responsible for paying your lawyer while you try to enforce the court order.

-What If I Still Can’t Find a Lawyer to Represent Me?
+What If I Still Can’t Find a Lawyer?

-Visit the Washington Law Help website, www.washingtonlawhelp.org for self-help materials and a list of legal services.
+Visit the Washington Law Help website for self-help materials and a list of legal services.

-Visit the Washington State Bar Association website, for links to information, resources and legal programs run by the WSBA, such as the Home Foreclosure Legal Aid Project and Moderate Means Program.
+Visit the Washington State Bar Association website for links to information, resources and legal programs run by the WSBA, such as the Moderate Means Program.

 Most county courts have a Courthouse Facilitator and/or a Family Law Facilitator Program.
 In King County, for example, family law facilitators give information and referrals to people representing themselves in family law cases for a small fee (fee waivers available).
-See the King County website for more information on the program, including walk-in hours, and links to helpful resources: www.kingcounty.gov/courts/FamilyCourt/facilitator.aspx
+See the King County website for more information on the program, including walk-in hours, and links to helpful resources.
+To find facilitator programs in other counties, see the Courthouse Facilitators list.

 Damages and Contingency Fees in Personal Injury and Discrimination Cases, by Legal Voice: Explains how a lawyer decides whether to take a case on a contingency fee basis.

-Handbook for Washington Seniors: Legal Rights and Resources chapter 14 “Legal Help”, by Legal Voice: Information about lawyers, Limited Licensed Legal Technicians, and alternative dispute resolution, as well as an extensive resource list.
+Handbook for Washington Seniors: Legal Rights and Resources chapter 14 “Legal Help” (page 317), by Legal Voice: Information about lawyers, Limited Licensed Legal Technicians, and alternative dispute resolution, as well as an extensive resource list.

 Mediation: Should I Use It?, by Northwest Justice Project: Information about the out-of-court process known as mediation.